 Here’s what we changed:

-2. Specified Input Type: We changed the type of the input field from “text” to “email”.
+of the input field, creating a programmatic association between the two. - Specified Input Type: We changed the type of the input field from “text” to “email”.
 This ensures that assistive technologies and mobile keyboard settings treat the input field as a specific email field.

-3. Added Required Attribute: The required attribute indicates that a field must be filled out before the user can submit the form
+attribute indicates that a field must be filled out before the user can submit the form

 Page builders like Elementor automatically generate the necessary HTML behind the scenes based on your inputs, which makes creating accessible forms much more user-friendly.
 Remember, the main aim is to ensure each input field has a descriptive label and that required fields are clearly indicated.